A Lawyer You Can Trust

 - Petit theft involves the theft of money or property valued at less than $300.
-When a person commits petit theft, he/she will be charged with a misdemeanor offense.
+When a person commits petit theft, they will be charged with a misdemeanor offense.

 - Grand theft involves money or property valued at over $300.

-- In cases where a person is charged with stealing property from a retail merchant (store re: Macy’s, Wal-Mart, etc.), these types of charges may be referred a shoplifting or retail theft.
+- In cases where a person is charged with stealing property from a retail merchant, these types of charges may be referred to as shoplifting or retail theft.